The Harvest Rain Dance

 Our Sukkot In-Gathering celebration will be a daylong event filled with fun for the whole family!
 Before we begin our Hoshana Raba Rain Ritual we’ll have the morning and afternoon to ready ourselves.
 There will be many activities to prepare our minds, bodies, and souls.

-Make your own lulav, learn the music for the ritual, create rain dance regalia, or dive into a Sukkot text study—there’s something for everyone.
+Activities likely to be included are: Making your own lulav, learning music for the ritual, creating rain dance regalia, diving into a Sukkot text study, and earth-based crafts.
+There will be something for everyone.
 Kids join in their own village fun and will craft, play, and much, much more!

 Hoshana Raba Daylong Celebration and Rain Prayer Ritual:

 - Fun Sukkot crafting and learning